-This topic covers some common issues you may have when recording web scripts and provides possible causes and solutions.
+This topic covers some common issues you may have when recording web scripts and provides possible troubleshooting solutions.

 No events are being recorded

 - Problem: The events counter on the recording toolbar keeps increasing, while the generated script is empty.

 - Possible Cause: VuGen’s recording mechanism may be unable to identify HTTP data.

 Solution: Ensure that your application indeed uses HTTP web traffic.